 Similarity attraction bias is a bias where the hiring manager chooses to hire a candidate that is similar to themselves.
 An example of this would be a hiring manager choosing a candidate because they both graduated from the same college.

 Conformity bias is a bias based on peer pressure.

 Let’s say three hiring managers were tasked with filling a newly opened position.
 Each manager needs to agree on one candidate to fill the job opening.
 After doing a handful of interviews, they all sit down and go over who their favorite candidate was.
 The first and second hiring manager say “John Doe,” but the last hiring manager wasn’t impressed with “John Doe.”
 If the last hiring manager goes with “John Doe” just because the other two hiring managers liked them, this is conformity bias.

 What if you were faced with this situation?
 What would you do?
 How about if there were nine other hiring managers that all said they liked a candidate, but you didn’t?
 Would you still speak up?

 Stereotyping happens when you attach certain expectations to a candidate based on their specific characteristics.
 For example, thinking all tall people are athletic would be a stereotype.

-Understanding these biases and developing your hiring process to eliminate bias is the best way for you to hire diverse candidates.
+Understanding these biases and developing your hiring process to eliminate bias is the best way for you to hire diverse candidates and become a great manager.
 Now that you know more about each bias, you will be able to identify your biases before recruiting.